Denmark Virtual Jewish History Tour

 Denmark has usually supported Israel in the United Nations.
 Of special note was its active support for Israel’s right to free passage through the Suez Canal and the Gulf of Eilat, expressed in the attempt of the Danish boat Inge Toft to transport Israeli cargo through the Suez Canal in 1959.

-Trade relations have also strengthened in the last few decades, developing from a modest scope to over $9,500,000 in 1968, with a balance between imports and exports, and $220 million in 2003, with Israel importing twice as much as it exported.
+Trade relations have also strengthened in the last few decades, developing from a modest scope to over $9,500,000 in 1968, with a balance between imports and exports.
+This trend continued, with $220 million in 2003, although Israel imported twice as much as it exported.
 Tourism from Denmark to Israel grew substantially over the years.
-The two countries maintained active friendship leagues, which concern themselves with disseminating information, caring for tourists, exchange visits of public figures, scientists, artists, etc. In most of the cities of Israel, streets or squares are named in honor of Denmark.
+The two countries maintained active friendship leagues, which concern themselves with disseminating information, caring for tourists, and exchanging visits among public figures, scientists, and artists.
+In most of the cities of Israel, streets or squares are named in honor of Denmark.

 In Jerusalem, a monument to the rescue of Danish Jewry was erected on the twenty-fifth anniversary of the operation, and a school is also named in Denmark’s honor.
 King Christian X hospital in Eitonim is named after Denmark’s king during World War II.